danjac/radiofeed-app/README.md

 ### Building development environment

-First copy `.env.example` to `.env`.

 The default settings should just work as-is with the services provided with the `docker-compose.yml` file.
-If you are using local instances of PostgreSQL, Redis, etc then change these settings accordingly.
+If you are using local instances of PostgreSQL, Redis, etc then make a `.env` file and set `DATABASE_URL` and/or `REDIS_URL` accordingly.

 To install dependencies for local development: